ghm17/LOGODetect/README.md

 The two arguments `BIP.txt` and `SCZ.txt` denote the location of two GWAS summary statistics files.
 This step performs quality control and outputs two summary stat files `Temp/Data_QC/dat1.txt` and `Temp/Data_QC/dat2.txt`.

 ### Step 2-Use ldsc to calculate heritability and genetic correlation of two traits
+The two arguments `BIP.txt` and `SCZ.txt` denote the location of two GWAS summary statistics files.
 This step follows the instruction of `ldsc` to estimate genetic correlation, details see [here](https://github.com/bulik/ldsc).

     mkdir Temp/ldsc
     source activate ldsc